ntsd/go-service/README.md

 4. Prefork Support, Preforking makes use of single Go processes but will load balance connections on the OS level by [SO_REUSEPORT](https://lwn.net/Articles/542629/) basically for running multiple servers using the same port.
 But when using Kubernetes they prefer to run a separate server instance per CPU core with `GOMAXPROCS=1` and `Prefork` to False to spawn pods by auto-scaling instead.

+### JSON Serializing

+[Sonic](https://github.com/bytedance/sonic) is a fast JSON Serializer, much faster than the built-in from my texting.
+The library does not enable HTML escaping and SortKeys features by default if we enable it will lose some performance.
+The downside is they say it may not support well on all environments.

 ## Database

 ### Why PostgreSQL and Gorm?